lukso-network/LIPs/LSPs/LSP-14-Ownable2Step.md

 - MUST be called only by the `owner()` only.
 - The second call MUST happen AFTER the delay of 100 blocks and within the next 100 blocks from the first `renounceOwnership(..)` call.
-- If 200 blocks have passed, the `renounceOwnership(..)` call phase SHOULD reset the process, and a new one will be initated.
+- If 200 blocks have passed, the `renounceOwnership(..)` call phase SHOULD reset the process, and a new one will be initiated.

 **LSP1 Hooks:**